sikol/sk-config/README.md

 * A quoted string delimited with either `'` or `"`, with C-style embedded escape sequences.
-* A heredoc, starting with `<<<TOKEN` and terminated with `TOKEN`, where `TOKEN` can by any valid identifier.
+* A heredoc, starting with `<<<TOKEN` and terminated with `TOKEN`, where `TOKEN` can be any valid identifier.

 Examples: